 There are a number of reasons why nursing can be a great choice.
 Right now, registered nurses are projected to grow by 15% over the next decade.
 Nurses are caregivers who make a difference in people’s lives.
 Additionally, nursing programs can be found in any state.
 Once they complete nursing school and pass the RN exam, they can enter the workforce.
 Most nurses also have a high level of job satisfaction.
 It is very hard to find a profession that garners so much respect than a nurse.
 It is the sixth-most respected occupation in the world.

-Nurses can choose to work traditionally, and work In different areas of specialty.
+Nurses can choose to work traditionally and also work in different areas of specialty.
 They work in stable environments, have flexibility and stability and they are always learning new things to enhance their jobs.
 In addition to a competitive salary, they are so well-versed that they can work in a variety of different environments.
-You see them on the front lines and in other capacities, using their strong skills set outside of the workplace.
-Nurses can switch jobs fairly easy, but every state has their own requirements that are needed to successfully become a nurse in that locality.
+You see them on the front lines and in other capacities, using their strong skill set outside of the workplace.
+Nurses can switch jobs fairly easily, but every state has its own requirements that are needed to successfully become a nurse in that locality.

 How to Become a Registered Nurse in New Jersey

 New Jersey is unique in that it has a statewide articulation plan.
 If the candidate already has a nursing license, they will have to go through a bridging program to get to RN status in New Jersey.
 In order to become a nurse in New Jersey, you must attend a registered nursing program approved by the New Jersey Board of Nursing.
 Once the student has completed the program, they must pass the NCLEX-RN exam.
 They must also pass a background check.